-Which university has produced the most major winners?
+Which college has produced the most major winners?

 It’s a trivia question that stumped us here at Golfible.
 While we could quickly guess the university with the most wins, individual winners were not something we had researched before.
-As a project we also thought a better, more rounded question to answer would be – ‘Which university has each winner attended since the four majors began?’
+As a project, we also thought a better, more rounded question to answer would be – ‘Which college has each winner attended since the four majors began?’

 With that goal in mind we mapped out and visualized the universities attended by each major winner since the first British Open in 1860.
 Our results follow below.